Slow Beat Lever by Thomas Yates, Preston

-A very interesting watch, with a slow beat lever movement (10800 beats per hour), made by Thomas Yates of Preston
+A very interesting watch, with a slow beat (half second) lever movement, made by Thomas Yates of Preston

-MOVEMENT : Signed and numbered (6227).
-Slow beat lever fusee movement, with diamond endstone and polished gold balance wheel.
-The movement is protected by removable gilt dustcap.
+MOVEMENT : Signed and numbered (1123).
+Slow (half second) beat lever fusee movement, with diamond endstone and heavy polished steel balance wheel.
+The movement is protected by removable gilt dustcap marked YATES PATENTEE.

-The slow beat is achieved by the unusual train counts and a heavy balance wheel.
+The slow beat (7200 beats per hour) or 3600 full oscillations) is achieved by the unusual train counts and a heavy balance wheel.

 Thomas William Yates patented a variety of slow beat watches between about 1846 and 1880, with beat speeds ranging from 7200 to 11200.
-This example has 10800 beats per hour.
-The slower speeds tend to be earlier.
+Only the earlier examples used the slowest (half second) beat of 7200.